nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Displays the statistics of a flashcard at the specified `INDEX`.
 * The index refers to the index number shown in the displayed flashcard list.
 * The index **must be a positive integer** 1, 2, 3, …

+#### Statistics by tags: `stats`

+Shows a Pie Chart summary for statistics of all flashcards containing the specified tag(s).

+Statistics include:

+* The number of times and the percentage the user answers all flashcards containing the specified tag(s) correctly.
+* The number of times and the percentage the user answers all flashcards containing the specified tag(s) incorrectly.

+Format: `stats t/TAG1 TAG2`

+* Displays the statistics of all flashcards with the tags `TAG1` and `TAG2`

 ### Clearing a flashcard's statistics : `clearstats`